minecire/undertaleSim/README.md

 # undertaleSim
 Welcome to an Undertale Battle Simulator!
-There's not much here yet.
+I got some attacks and things, but not too much yet.

 On pages at https://minecire.github.io/undertaleSim